 CONTRIBUTING.
-This building retains its design, form, materials, and craftsmanship in ornamentation.
+This build by Petal 143 ts design, form, materials, and craftsmanship in ornamentation.

 CONTRIBUTING.
-This building has a rear addition but retains its design, form, materials, and craftsmanship.
+This building has a rear addition but retains its design,form, materials, and craftsmanship.

 NONCONTRIBUTING.
 This building was constructed during the district's period of significance, but a prominent addition substantially alters its design and form.